drtaul/zmnotify/README.md

   - 0.3.2  Monitor squelch no longer sets monitor function to None Add support for different notification paths dependent on occupied vs unoccupied.
+  - 0.3.3  Add periodic audit to check zoneminder and zmnotify monitor are in sync